 We hear the sounds when brain receives electrical signals from ear via nerves.
 SO BRAIN NEVER RECEIVES SOUND.
-If we are able to make electrical signals reach brain, we will be able to make even the deaf hear.
+If we are able to make electrical signals reach the brain, we will be able to make even the deaf hear.
 This is the underlying principle in hearing rehabilitation.

 Cochlear Implant –

 Cochlear implant is a small intricate electronic device, used in patients who are profoundly deaf severely hard of hearing.
-It is implanted by Microscopic surgery to produce useful hearing in these patients who do not benefits from hearing aids.
+It is implanted by Microscopic surgery to produce useful hearing in these patients who do not benefit from hearing aids.

 How does it work?

 The sound is picked up by the microphone and interpreted by the sound processor.
 The interpreted sound is delivered through transmitter coil to the implanted receiver.
 The implanted receiver sends the electrical signals through the electrodes placed in the cochlea.
 These electrical signals are then sent to the brain which interprets as sound.